insysnw/hw/lab1b/202-ruban.sd/README.md

 the **protocol version** in use and a 1-byte-long field for the **event** denoted by the packet.
 A packet body is determined solely by the packet's event.

-For the purposes of this document, the protocol version of all packets is considered equal to 1.
+For the purposes of this document, the protocol version field of all packets is considered equal to 1.

 The following section describes all packets defined by this protocol.
 There are 16 available packets in total.